Explore Lung Ventilation/Perfusion Scan

 Doctors use VQ scans to help find out whether a PE is causing these signs and symptoms.
 A VQ scan alone, however, won't confirm whether you have a PE.
 Your doctor also will consider other factors when making a diagnosis.

-Doctors also use VQ scans to detect poor blood flow in the lungs' blood vessels and to examine the lungs before some types of surgery.
+Doctors also use VQ scans to detect poor blood flow in the lungs' blood vessels, air trapping or uneven air distribution, and to examine the lungs before some types of surgery.

 The NHLBI updates Health Topics articles on a biennial cycle based on a thorough review of research findings and new literature.
 The articles also are updated as needed if important new research is published.
 The date on each Health Topics article reflects when the content was originally posted or last revised.